 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Coordination: Adjusting actions in relation to others' actions.

 - Mental Health Aide (MHA)

 There were about 73,600 jobs for Psychiatric Aide in 2016 (in the United States).
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Psychiatric Aide by 2026.
-Due to new job openings and attrition, there will be an average of 8,800 job openings in this field each year.
+The BLS estimates 8,800 yearly job openings in this field.

 The states with the most job growth for Psychiatric Aide are Tennessee, Arkansas, and Colorado.
 Watch out if you plan on working in Georgia, New Jersey, or New Hampshire.
 These states have the worst job growth for this type of profession.

 Average Psychiatric Aides Salary